 - Information Gathering: The command gathers details information about the repositories, which helps you to identify the source of the updates.
 It also provides information about dependencies.

-- Non-destructive: The yum check-update command is a non-interactive operation that doesn’t make any changes to your system like the yum update
+- Non-destructive: The yum check-update command is a non-interactive operation that doesn’t make any changes to your system like the yum update.

 - Safety Precaution: It helps to identify critical security updates necessary for your system maintenance.

-5 Cases of Using the ‘yum check-update’ Command
+5 Cases of Using the “yum check-update” Command

 Case 01: List All Available Updates in Red Hat

 Sometimes it’s necessary to get the list of available updates for the installed packages on your system to keep your software updated, secure, and functioning optimally.
-To check all available updates in the list you can simply use the yum check-update command if you are the root user or you have to add sudo in the front of the command to get the root privilege as follows.
+To check all available updates in the list you can simply use the yum check-update

-➊ Open the command terminal in RedHat.
+- Open the command terminal.

 sudo yum check-update

-- sudo: Provides the privilege to perform the administrative command.
+EXPLANATION- sudo: Provides the privilege to perform the administrative command.

 - yum: This command line tool allows interaction with the yum package management system in RHEL.